ryan-lab-duke/gds-applications-site/book/_build/html/_sources/course-info/python.md

 ## Install Miniconda

-The latest version of Miniconda for your operating system can be installed from the [dowload page](https://www.anaconda.com/download/success).
+The latest version of Miniconda for your operating system can be installed from the [download page](https://www.anaconda.com/download/success).

 ## Test installation